-Albion College is located in the small town setting of Albion, Michigan, less than an hour from Detroit.
+Albion College is located in the small town setting of Albion, Michigan, in the suburbs of Detroit.

-If you want to see Albion College for yourself, plan a visit.
+If you are interested in seeing Albion College for yourself, be sure to plan a visit!
 The best way to reach campus is to take Interstate 94 to Albion, or book a flight to the nearest airport, Kalamazoo-Battle Creek International.

 You can also take a virtual campus tour to get a sense of what Albion College and Albion are like without leaving home.